urbit/old-urbit.org/setup/index.md

 ###Registration###

 Arvo instances in the Urbit network, called "ships", are addresses in a finite namespace much like IP numbers.
 You should be able to remember your personal IP number.
 However, numbers are cumbersome for humans to memorize.
 Urbit solves this problem by mapping each address to a phonetic name, whose length is proportional to how many of that type of ship there are.
 In this section, we'll get you registered with some Urbit ships.
 One of these ships, a destroyer, will be both your personal cloud computer and identity in the social network of Urbit.

 The long name in your prompt now is that of a submarine.
 Submarines are  cheap, temporary ships that are tiring to remember but useful for trying Urbit out or browsing anonymously.
 But this moniker is mouthful.
 You can stick with it for now, but you're going to need a wider xterm.

-Instead, registering for a destroyer with Tlon will get you a nice short name like
+Instead, registering for a destroyer will get you a nice short name like

     ~waclux-tomwyc

 Destroyers are rarer ships meant to be associated with a user's digital identity.
 They are far fewer destroyers in the Urbit namespace than submarines.
-But, we want you to have some of Tlon's!

-Just email `ship@urbit.org`, with your submarine in the subject.
-We'll send you destroyers - not one, but _two_.
-Yes, two!
-Tell us something cool in the body, and we'll send you even more.
+Tlon would be glad to give you a destroyer from the batch that they own.
+Head over to [tlon.io](http://tlon.io) to complete the automated registration process.

 Your destroyers will arrive in the form of `[ship ticket]` pairs.
 Let's say one of your ships is `~waclux-tomwyc` and its ticket is